junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Lousy music comes out of the laptop's player.
 Strong beat, roaring lyrics, the mixed guitar and bass and electricals sound like they would regret their life if not breaking a string or two at the end of each song.

 Dean covers his ear with one free hand, grimacing as the metal bombing on his sanity.
 "What the devil's music is that?
-Put that crap away, will ya?"
+Put that crap away, will ya?
+Since when do you listen to those?"

 Sam pauses it mercifully.
 "That's exactly what I'm thinking -- Devil's music."